tauimonen/Data-science/README.md

-# Folder for data science, Python and data analysis.
+# One of my data science & HPC workspaces
+ML experiments and various computational projects.
+A mix of learning, testing, and building.